ArronJablonowski/OpenClawNotes/README.md

 **🔑 SECRETS WARNING:** OpenClaw stores API tokens and session keys in plaintext within `~/.openclaw/credentials/`.
 Never include these in your Git commits or share your `SOUL.md` file if it contains sensitive environmental details.

-# 🧪 My OpenClaw setup recommendations for securing an AI Lab Environment
+# 🧪 My OpenClaw Setup Recommendations for Securing a Locally Hosted AI Lab Environment

 ## 1. 📡 Network Segmentation & Isolation (*The Blast Radius Control* 💣)
 Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *See The Security Risks above*